AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 **Expected output**

-The GUI displays the specified group's updated details, like with [show-group-details](#showing-group-details-show-group-details).
+The GUI displays the specified group's updated details.
+See [show-group-details](#showing-group-details-show-group-details) for a similar example of the expected output.

 Note: this differs from the output of the analogous `edit` command for persons, which displays the person list instead.